NSCC Filing: https://www.sec.gov/rules/sro/nscc/2022/34-94694.pdf

 What you're going to notice here is this.
 In the case of securities lending transactions, the primary risk of fire sales relates to the reinvestment of cash collateral by institutional firms.
 Right, the cash collateral coming from the borrower right to the lender.
 They send over that cash collateral and what these firms will do is reinvest it back into the stock market.

+That's piece one!
+This is a form of a security financing transaction in sft and the lenders that the that are the lenders and securities lending transactions.
+Those institutional firms will typically reinvest the cash collateral they receive from the borrower into other securities.
+This in and of itself is probably okay as long as these institutions are sitting on enough cash right, they're cash heavy enough to not have to worry about liquidating uh, whatever amount of money they have in these.
+These different securities - that's doesn't seem to be the case, though, if the nscc, the national security clearing corporation, is sweating over this uh, which brings me into this.
 A substantial number of disconnected and competing liquidations by multiple lenders can create fire sale conditions, essentially to say this is the equivalent of a margin call you can witness stocks have massive sell-offs, especially uh.
 If a lot of parties are doing stuff like this, if a lot of parties are in a situation where they just have to, they have to liquidate their shits and get back collateral to the borrower.
 Uh from the lender, you're gon na have huge huge, huge pullbacks, and this is something that can be typical of uh, this sort of transaction, an sft.
 This could also happen uh if the borrower is in a situation - or, i should say, maybe yeah the borrower's in a situation where uh they're underwater.

 So if the borrower's underwater and the the lender needs that collateral they've got that collateral as sort of a mitigation, and they have to kind of collect that to make sure that they're taking care of themselves while they try and bang on the doors of whoever's up Right that can also cause massive fire sales.
 It brings me into this right.
 This is actually not an order.
 This is not just a sequential.